zollerp/RTD-AWF/source/class3/module1/module1.rst

            :align: center
            :scale: 30%

 #.
-The following mitigation actions can be configured as an `action`:
+The following mitigation actions can be configured as an `Action`:

         .. image:: ../pictures/module1/img_class3_module1_static_3a.gif
            :align: center